rurounigit/movie_data_builder/README.md

 # poetry run python movie_enrichment_project/main_orchestrator.py
 ```

 The script will log its progress to the console and to the `raw_log_file`.
 The enriched movie data will be saved to the `output_file`.
+Downloaded character and actor images will be saved to the directory specified by `character_image_save_path`.

 ### How to Add a New Data Field (Data Point) to Movie Entries